MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-deploy-console.png" alt-text="Screenshot of the Optional Application Deployment pane in the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-deploy-console.png":::

 1. On the **Profile Name and Location** pane, enter your profile name and location.
-In this example, the profile name is `Dmgr01`, and the location depends on your WAS version.
+In this example, the profile name is `Dmgr01`.
+The location depends on your WAS version.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-profilename-location.png" alt-text="Screenshot of the Profile Name and Location pane in the IBM Profile Management Tool." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-profiles-management-tool-advanced-profilename-location.png":::